- When to use feature flags

 Feature flags in the development of GitLab

-For an overview of the feature flag lifecycle, or if you need help deciding if you should use a feature flag or not, please see the feature flag lifecycle handbook page.
+For an overview of the feature flag lifecycle, or if you need help deciding if you should use a feature flag or not, see the feature flag lifecycle handbook page.

 When to use feature flags